ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

   If you perform tests on Fastly enabled environment on [[= product_name_cloud =]] provided by Platform.sh, you need to use the Platform.sh
 	dashboard to obtain the endpoint for Nginx.

-The following example shows how to debug and check why Fastly does not cache the front page properly.
+The following example shows how to debug and check why Fastly doesn't cache the front page properly.
 If you run the command multiple times:

 `curl -IXGET https://www.staging.foobar.com.us-2.platformsh.site`